ucsb-ds/ds1-f20/about.md

 ### Managing Stress and Mental Health
 Students may feel overwhelmed or depressed with coursework, stress, anxiety, relationships, cultural differences, and/or other personal challenges.
 If you find yourself, or another student, in need of support, please do not hesitate to reach out to Counseling and Psychological Services (CAPS), 24/7 at (805)893-4411, <http://caps.sa.ucsb.edu>.

+### Additional University Resources

+From building academic skills at CLAS to reporting bias incidents, you can find a list of additional resources at UCSB: <http://academics.sa.ucsb.edu/programs/campus-service/student-support-syllabus-text>.

 ----

 ## Disclaimer